TRAUMA CARE PSYCHOLOGY

 Get in Touch

-Book a call online with our intake coordinator or fill our the “Contact Us” form to the right to see if CPT is right for you.
-You can also email us directly at admin@traumacarepsychology.ca or call us at (647) 456-7500.15-Minute Intake Call
+Book a call online with our intake coordinator or fill our the “Contact Us” form to the right.
+You can also email us directly at admin@traumacarepsychology.ca or call us at (647) 456-7500.20-Minute Intake Call

-Speak with our intake coordinator to ensure the best match with a CPT therapist or take a look at our therapist options online, select one you believe might be a fit, and schedule a free 20-min consultation call with the therapist directly.Schedule Your First Session
+Speak with our intake coordinator to ensure the best match with a therapist or take a look at our therapist options online and select one you believe might be a fit and schedule a free 20-min consultation call with the therapist directly.Schedule Your First Session

 The first session is designed to gather information so we can come up with a personalized treatment plan based on your needs.